 - Work accommodations employees can receive before and after maternity leave

 After creating your maternity leave policy, make sure your employees can read it!
 Patriot’s HR Software add-on to our payroll software makes it easy for employees to access important files online.
-Start your self-guided demo today!
+Start your free trial of both today!

 Want more small business-related information at your fingertips?
 Give us a like on Facebook and get updates on our latest articles!